Southwest Infrastructure Study

 Principal Traffic EngineerEmail

-The Des Moines Southwest Infrastructure and Planning Study is being completed to review existing infrastructure and develop recommendations to improve the transportation network to support future traffic demand from south of Des Moines, future development west of the Des Moines International Airport, and redevelopment opportunities that may occur along Bell Avenue and Thomas Beck Road.
-A Land Use Master Plan for the area south of Gray’s Lake and a drainage analysis for a wetland identified in the Gray’s Lake Master Plan are also being completed in conjunction with this study.
+In 2020, the City initiated the Southwest Infrastructure and Planning Study to review existing infrastructure and develop recommendations to determine what roadway network improvements and/or changes would be needed after the removal of the Southwest Connector project.
+A Land Use Master Plan for the area south of Gray's Lake and a drainage analysis for a wetland identified in the Gray's Lake Master Plan were also being completed in conjunction with the infrastructure study.
 An overview of the planning study areas is shown below.

-- Integrate recommendations for bicycle and pedestrian network throughout the study area.
+- Protect recreational and natural resources throughout the study area.

 An overview of the recommended network and roadway typologies is shown below.